rpede/tutorial-react-docker/README.md

 docker image rm node:22-alpine
 ```

-That is like 100MB less.
+That is more than 100MB less.
-Certainly the source code for our simple demo app doesn't take up that much space.
+Certainly the source code for our simple app can't take up that much space.
 So, what is going on?

 ### Debug size issue